jeremyclewell/Hootenanny/replit.md

-# Replit.md - Potluck Planner Application
+# Replit.md - Shindig Application

 ## Overview

-This is a full-stack potluck event management application built with React, TypeScript, Express.js, and PostgreSQL.
-The application allows users to create themed potluck events, manage sign-up lists, and coordinate item contributions in real-time.
+This is a full-stack event management application called "Shindig" built with React, TypeScript, Express.js, and PostgreSQL.
+The application allows users to create themed shindig events, manage sign-up lists, and coordinate item contributions in real-time.
 The system features a modern UI built with shadcn/ui components and real-time updates via WebSockets.

 ## System Architecture